 - Eat a variety of fresh fruits , canned fruit in 100% juice, frozen fruit, and dried fruit.

-- Eat a variety of protein foods such as seafood (fish and shellfish), lean meat, and poultry without skin (turkey and chicken).
+- Eat a variety of protein foods , such as seafood (fish and shellfish), lean meat, and poultry (turkey and chicken) without skin.
 Examples of lean meats include pork leg, shoulder, or tenderloin, and beef round, sirloin, tenderloin, and extra lean ground beef.
 Other protein foods include eggs and egg substitutes, beans, peas, soy products, nuts, and seeds.

-Exercise at least 30 minutes per day on most days of the week.
-Some examples of exercise include walking, biking, dancing, and swimming.
+Try to get at least 30 minutes of physical activity on most days of the week.
+Some examples of physical activity include walking, biking, dancing, and swimming.
 You can also fit in more physical activity by taking the stairs instead of the elevator or parking farther away from stores.
 Include muscle strengthening activities 2 days each week.
 Regular exercise provides many health benefits.
-It helps you manage your weight, and decreases your risk for type 2 diabetes, heart disease, stroke, and high blood pressure.
+It helps you manage your weight, and decreases your risk for type 2 diabetes, heart disease, stroke, and high BP.
 Exercise can also help improve your mood.
 Ask your healthcare provider about the best exercise plan for you.

-What are some general health and safety guidelines I should follow?
+What are some general health and safety guidelines?

-- Lose weight, if needed.
-Being overweight increases your risk of certain health conditions.
-These include heart disease, high blood pressure, type 2 diabetes, and certain types of cancer.
+- Maintain a healthy weight.
+Ask your provider what a healthy weight is for you.
+Overweight or obesity increases your risk for certain health conditions.
+These include heart disease, high BP, type 2 diabetes, and certain types of cancer.

 - Protect your skin.
 Do not sunbathe or use tanning beds.
 Use sunscreen with a SPF 15 or higher.
 Apply sunscreen at least 15 minutes before you go outside.
 Reapply sunscreen every 2 hours.
 Wear protective clothing, hats, and sunglasses when you are outside.